fe3el/Splunk-SIEM-Projects/README.md

 ### Projects

 1. Analyzing DNS Using Splunk
-2. Analyzing FTP Using Splunk
-3. Analyzing HTTP Using Splunk
+2. Analyzing HTTP Using Splunk
-4. Analyzing SSH Using Splunk
+3. Analyzing SSH Using Splunk
-5. Analyzing DHCP Using Splunk
+4. Analyzing DHCP Using Splunk